 Play Base is open.
 To ensure it continues to be safe and fun, while also ensuring we keep our visitors and staff safe, we have adjusted our times to allow increased cleaning between sessions.

 Play Base session times:

-We will be able to offer children’s birthday parties from the beginning of September.
 If you would like to enquire about birthday parties, please complete our booking form.

 There are still no lunchroom facilities at this time and we ask visitors not to bring food and drink into the Museum.

 You may have to queue outside the Museum at busy times.

 If you bring a bag to the Museum, it will be searched upon entry.
 Our security officer will ask you to place your bag on the desk, open it and step back before they perform the bag search.